MicrosoftDocs/windowsserverdocs/EssentialsDocs/install/Install-and-Configure-Windows-Server-2012-R2-Essentials-or-Windows-Server-Essentials-Experience.md

 6. In the pages that follow, click **Next**, and then on the confirmation page, click **Install**.

-7. After the installation is complete, --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server Essentials Experience should be listed as a server role in Server Manager.
+7. After the installation is complete,  Windows Server Essentials Experience should be listed as a server role in Server Manager.

 8. In the flag notification area in Server Manager, click the flag, and then click **Configure Windows Server Essentials**.